How to Make the Perfect Acai Bowl

 What is Acai?

-Acai berries are a dark purple fruit that’s native to the Amazon region and packed with antioxidants.
-In their natural state, acai berries are low in sugar and have a decent amount of fat.
-You’ll typically found acai that has been processed into a pulp and frozen at the grocery store.
+You’ll typically find acai that has been processed into a pulp and frozen at the grocery store.
 But be sure to check the package label because some brands do add sugar to the acai.
 You can also buy acai powder, which is usually in the supplement section.

 • unsweetened acai packets – these packets are simply acai puree that has been frozen.
 I personally like the Sambazon brand and always buy the unsweetened variety.
 The sweetened packs have a lot of sugar added!

-• non-dairy milk – I like to use unsweetened almond or oat milk, but you can use any type of milk you have on hand.
+• non-dairy milk â€“ I like to use unsweetened almond or oat milk, but you can use any type of milk you have on hand.
 You only need a little bit of liquid for this smoothie.

-• frozen mixed berries – You can use whatever type of frozen berries you have on hand.
+• frozen mixed berries – you can use whatever type of frozen berries you have on hand.
 I usually use a frozen berry blend, but using either frozen blueberries, strawberries or raspberries works great.
 You can also use fresh fruit, but frozen fruit does keep the smoothie bowl consistency thicker.

-How to Make the Açaí Bowl Thick
+How to Make an Acai Bowl

-Smoothie bowls are meant to be super thick and scoopable with a spoon!
+• Acai bowls are meant to be super thick and scoopable with a spoon!
 Using frozen fruit and a small amount of liquid will help ensure your smoothie bowl ends up nice and thick.

 Feel free to get creative with your toppings!
 Most smoothie shops create a pretty design on top of the bowls with a row of sliced bananas, fresh berries and a sprinkle of chia seeds, coconut flakes and even cacao nibs.
 Of course you can get creative with your favorite toppings.
-Here are some ideas.
+Here are some ideas:

 • sprinkle on granola or unsweetened coconut flakes for some crunch.